yiisoft/yii-bootstrap5/docs/guide/en/README.md

 - [Dropdown](dropdown.md): Learn how to create and customize interactive dropdown menus with various item types, toggle options, and Bootstrap 5 features.

-More widget guides will be added as the package evolves.
-Stay tuned!

 ## How to Use This Guide

 Each section is designed to be standalone, so you can jump to the widget you need.
 You will find: